JethroLeroux/Mech105-Algorithms/README.md

 ## Algorithm 3: Integration Estimation Algorithm
 This algorithm uses Simpson's 1/3 method and the trapezoidal method to calculate an integration estimation for a user input function.
 It determines if the trapezoidal rule should be used on the last interval based on how many intervals there are.
-### Inputs:
-  x - vector of values
-  y - vector of corresponding function values
-### Outputs:
-  I - the approximate value for the integral using numerical methods

 ## Algorithm 4: Heun's Method Algorithm
 I am still coding this algorithm, it should be available by the end of April.